-MTV Movie & TV Awards Best Dressed 2018 — Madelaine Petsch, Zendaya, Katherine Langford & More
+MTV Movie & TV Awards Best Dressed 2018 — Olivia Munn, Zendaya, Katherine Langford & More

 The MTV Movie & TV Awards are being filmed on June 16, which means tons of your favorite celebs are strutting their stuff on the red carpet tonight!
-See Kylie Jenner & more of the best dressed stars!
+See Zendaya & more of the best dressed stars!

 The MTV Movie & TV Awards don’t air until Monday, June 19, but the red carpet is already rolled out!
-Since the show is being taped on June 16, celebs like Kim Kardashian, Kylie Jenner, Zendaya, and host Tiffany Haddish, have gotten dressed up in tons of incredible looks to walk the red carpet before heading into the Barker Hangar in Los Angeles, CA.
+Since the show is being taped on June 16, celebs like Olivia Munn, Madelaine Petsch, Zendaya, and host Tiffany Haddish, have gotten dressed up in tons of incredible looks to walk the red carpet before heading into the Barker Hangar in Los Angeles, CA.

 Althought we absolutely LOVE Haddish’s silver gown, we were low-key hoping she would go with her now-iconic Alexander McQueen gown.
 In case you forgot, the Girls Trip star purchased a white dress from the designer for $4000 to wear to her film’s premiere last year.